 How to Effectively Use User Agents for Web Scraping

 User agents in web scraping play a major role in preventing scraper blocking.
-In this article, we'll take a look at what user agents are, why they are important in web scraping and how to rotate user agents for web scraping in python.
+In this article, we'll take a look at what user agents are, why they are important in web scraping, and how to rotate user agents for web scraping in Python.
+We’ll also explore how to build a list of user agent strings to use in your crawlers and which user agents are most effective for scraping.

 What is User-Agent Header?

 The User-Agent header is one of many standard request headers.
-It identifies the request sender's device which includes information about the device type, operating system, browser name and version.
+It identifies the request sender's device and includes information about the device type, operating system, browser name, and version.

 Historically, the User-Agent was intended to help websites optimize served content for different devices.
 However, contemporary responsive websites mostly use this datapoint for tracking.

-The value of the user agent header is called user agent string.
+The value of the User-Agent header is called the user agent string.
 It follows a straightforward pattern that provides various details about the connecting user:

 User-Agent: Mozilla/5.0 (<system-information>) <platform> <browser-info>